complexza/complex-cinematic/README.md

 * F6 - Hide and Show Controls
 * F5 - Disable Cinematic Cam

-## Updates for later maybe
+## Updates for near future
 * More Optimizations.
-* Anti FailRP Exploit Checks
+* Anti-FailRP Exploit Checks
 * Actual Screen Effects using UI
 * Cinematic Bars with Svelte
 * More Configuration